 Our employees and other stakeholders may raise a concern about possible improper, unethical, or illegal practices online, by phone, via a web portal, or by downloading an app through our external provider.
-We are committed to dealing with such notifications in an open and responsible manner.
+We are committed to dealing with such notifications openly and responsibly.
 Those who raise genuine concerns in good faith will not be at risk of disciplinary action and protected from adverse consequences.
-In early July 2021, the confidential hotline provided for our employees was extended to include all BMT suppliers.
+During FY22/23, we have had no issues raised about modern slavery via these routes.